 Forget the pizza and nuggets, grab some lean protein and veggies instead.

 Don’t get a bus when you could walk.

 Hike up a hill instead of collapsing by the pool, just stay active and mindful of your diet, but at the same time watch your health.

-- Think nutrition, in some circumstances ( eg. trekking, where food options are ultra limited) you may need supplement.
+- Think nutrition, in some circumstances ( eg. trekking, where food options are ultra-limited) you may need supplements.

 - Maintain a healthy weight and don’t let a big gain sneak up on you unexpectedly.

 - Focus on hydration and avoiding contaminated water.
 Make drinking plenty of water a habit and always carry some.

 - Rest and sleep, ease off the parties.